Strada collaborates with students, policymakers, educators, and employers across the U.S. to strengthen the link between education and opportunity.

-- Consumer ratings of relevance are more powerful predictors of quality and value than demographic characteristics of individuals, their fields of study and their level of education.
+Learner ratings of relevance are more powerful predictors of quality and value than demographic characteristics of individuals, their fields of study and their level of education.
 Relevance better predicts quality and value than gender, race, ethnicity, age, income, field of study, and attainment level.

-Strada Education Network and Gallup today released new findings from the Strada- Gallup Education Consumer Survey, revealing only one quarter (26 percent) of U.S. adults with college experience strongly agree that their college coursework is relevant to their work and daily life.
+Strada Education Network and Gallup today released new findings from the Strada- Gallup Education Survey, revealing only one quarter (26 percent) of U.S. adults with college experience strongly agree that their college coursework is relevant to their work and daily life.
 The survey results were released at a thought leader event at Gallup Headquarters in Washington, D.C., where higher education, policy and workforce experts weighed in on the findings and their implications.

-The report, From College to Life: Relevance and the Value of Higher Education, is the second installment of a three-part series examining consumer perspectives on the relevance of postsecondary coursework among a nationally representative sample of 110,481 adults, aged 18 to 65, who are currently employed and have taken at least some college courses.
+The report, From College to Life: Relevance and the Value of Higher Education, is the second installment of a three-part series examining learner perspectives on the relevance of postsecondary coursework among a nationally representative sample of 110,481 adults, aged 18 to 65, who are currently employed and have taken at least some college courses.
 The findings suggest that perceptions of relevance are closely linked to alumni perceptions about the value and quality of their higher education experiences, and relevance is a stronger predictor of those perceptions than conventional measures of either student or college characteristics.

 Results also showed that relevance is a better predictor of quality and value than other measures used in college rankings.
 Alumni ratings of relevance are two and three times more powerful at predicting quality and value than traditional college ranking inputs such as average SAT/ACT math scores, student loan default rates, average cost of attendance, alumni income earnings and graduation rates.